Q & A's

 Unfortunately, yes.
 We do our best to place puppies in a forever home, but things happen.
 Families have fallen on hard times, schedules have changed causing more separation from the puppy, families not wanting to deal with the mess of a puppy, or not taking the time to properly train their Dane baby.
 These all have been some reasonings behind one of our pups being returned or re-homed.

-What socialization, stimulation activities, or temperament testing do you do, if any?
+What stimulation activities, or temperament testing do you do, if any?

-We start exposing them to various desensitizing sounds, and at seven (7) weeks we do our own socialization testing.
-These socialization tests consist of exposing them to different elements, people of different ages/sex, etc.
+We start exposing them to various desensitizing sounds, and at seven (7) weeks we begin exposing them to different elements, and adults in children, etc.

 Why do your Danes cost so much?